 We have an ongoing Phase 2 clinical trial to evaluate safety and tolerability of our ZFN-CCR5-gene modification approach in T-cells in subjects that are HIV-infected.
 Several trials have been completed, including a Phase 1 single-dose, investigator-sponsored trial at the University of Pennsylvania.
 Data from this trial were published in a report in the New England Journal of Medicine in 2014 (N.Eng.
 J. Med.
 2014: 370:897-906 “Gene Editing of CCR5 in Autologous CD4 T-cells of Persons Infected with HIV.”)

 Our ongoing Phase 2 clinical trial, SB-728-mR-1401 (1401), is designed to provide further evidence of functional control of HIV in additional subjects.
 The protocol incorporates a number of methods to increase the engraftment of CD4 and CD8 T-cells that have undergone biallelic CCR5 gene modification, including certain criteria for subject selection, optimal Cytoxan preconditioning and a number of process improvements such as mRNA delivery of the ZFNs, which will allow the administration of multiple doses of the modified cells.
-The Company has completed subject enrollment for this study and initial data are expected by the end of 2015.

 A dose escalation Phase 1/2 study designed primarily to evaluate the safety and tolerability of escalating doses of cyclophosphamide (Cytoxan®) administered one day prior to SB-728-T infusion.
 Cytoxan is a drug that is used to transiently reduce the numbers of T-cells in the body which then rapidly repopulate once the drug is discontinued.
 Such lymphodepletive treatment has been used to enhance engraftment of adoptively transferred T-cells in the treatment of cancer and as therapy for numerous autoimmune diseases.
 The drug has been previously used in HIV-infected individuals and studies demonstrate that, while the drug was transiently lymphodepleting, it did not significantly reduce total CD4 T-cell counts over the long term and was adequately tolerated.